A Fossil-independent society by 2050

 Over the past 40 years, Denmark’s energy system has undergone a profound transformation.
 Hit hard by the oil crises of the 1970s, we became uncomfortably aware of our 99 percent dependency on oil imports.
 While the initial changes focused on replacing oil consumption with coal, Denmark soon realised that this was unsustainable and shifted its efforts towards integrating the use of domestic renewable sources into the power grid, making sure that the entire system became more energy efficient and stable.

 The long-term goal for Denmark is to become 100 percent independent of fossil fuels by 2050, meaning that energy demand across the board – electricity, heating and cooling, and transportation – is to be met through renewable energy generation.
-Today, renewable energy covers nearly 30 percent of our energy needs, with wind and bioenergy being the largest clean energy contributors.
+Today, renewable energy covers more than 30 percent of our energy needs, with wind and bioenergy being the largest clean energy contributors.
 With virtually zero hydropower resources available in the country, Denmark is yet to find the optimal energy mix to achieve a fossil-independent society by 2050.
 The challenge remains, and we have a lot to learn and explore.
 One thing is certain: We will not be able to reach the goal alone.
 Collaborating with global partners is vital.

 Decarbonisation and economic growth – not mutually exclusive